Sonic-Y3k/plexnewtranscoder-nvenc/README.md

  * This was made in ArchLinux you most probably have to change any paths depending on your distro
  * This is Linux only
  * Make sure you have the nvidia-sdk and cuda installed
+ * The wrapper needs to be reinstalled after every plex update

 ## Installation